stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>Given a CMType PHI returns a totally imaginary PHI-positive element (which uniquely determines PHI).</em>

 > <pre><b>Homs</b>( PHI::AlgEtQCMType : prec:=30 )->SeqEnum[Map]</pre>
-<em>Given a AlgEtQCMType PHI returns the sequence of maps to CC defining it.</em>
+<em>Given a AlgEtQCMType PHI returns the sequence of maps to the complex field.
+The vararg prec (default value 30) determines the precision of the codomains of the maps.</em>

 > <pre><b>'eq'</b>(PHI1 :: AlgEtQCMType, PHI2::AlgEtQCMType : prec:=30)->BoolElt</pre>
 <em>Returns whether two cm types are equal.
-This happens if and only if the ration of (any) two CMPositiveElements is totally real and totally positive.</em>
+This happens if and only if the quotient of (any) two CMPositiveElements is totally real and totally positive.</em>

 > <pre><b>Precision</b>(PHI :: AlgEtQCMType)->RngIntElt</pre>
 <em>Returns the precision of the given CM-type, that is, the codomain of each homomorphism will be ComplexField(Precision).</em>